How are you preparing for, or reviewing, your Japanese classes?

 ・GENKI Drills

-In ‘GENKI Drills,’ you can practice vocabulary, conjugation, and kana/kanji for each lesson using tools like Quizlet.
+With GENKI Drills, you can use Quizlet for example, to practice vocabulary, conjugation, and kana/kanji for each lesson.

-You can also watch videos here.
+You can watch videos here, too.

 Nihongo Kikusasaizu!(Introduction article)